Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/start_here_odette/Processing_data.md

 compression works by compressing repetitive characters, including the blank character.
 Compression is implemented at the HEADER level by setting the N6 bit to 1.
-Where the compression is implemented, bits N0 to N5 no longer indicate the sub- record size, as shown in the above diagram, but the number of times a single byte is repeated; the byte in question immediately follows the HEADER.
+Where the compression is implemented, bits N0 to N5 no longer indicate the sub-record size, as shown in the above diagram, but the number of times a single byte is repeated; the byte in question immediately follows the HEADER.